ducktyper-ai/quackverse/docs/quackcore-errors-comprehensive-guide.md

 ## Introduction

-The `quackcore.errors` module provides consistent, informative error handling across the QuackVerse.
+The `quack_core.errors` module provides consistent, informative error handling across the QuackVerse.
 It allows you to:

 - Create descriptive, context-rich errors
 - Properly handle and display errors to users